Skip to content

 TCP bridge firmware sends a heartbeat to the server every 30 seconds.
 The server uses normal packets and heartbeats to update the client's idle timer.
 If a node loses power and no heartbeat arrives before --client-timeout, the server disconnects that stale node.

 For local testing, use this machine's LAN IP address as bridge.server.
-For internet use, use a public IP address or domain name.
+For a controlled remote deployment, use the server's reachable IP address or domain name.

 2. Connect to the repeater